otabuzzman/llm.swift/README.md

 A Swift port of Andrej Karpathy‘s [llm.c](https://github.com/karpathy/llm.c).

 ## Quick start
-- Clone [llm.c](https://github.com/karpathy/llm.c), checkout commit [2346cdac](https://github.com/karpathy/llm.c/tree/2346cdac931f544d63ce816f7e3f5479a917eef5) (`git checkout 2346cdac`) this port is based on, and follow instructions given there in section [quick start (CPU)](https://github.com/otabuzzman/llm.c/blob/2346cdac931f544d63ce816f7e3f5479a917eef5/README.md#quick-start-cpu).
+- Clone [llm.c](https://github.com/karpathy/llm.c) and follow instructions given there in README, section [quick start (CPU)](https://github.com/otabuzzman/llm.c/blob/2346cdac931f544d63ce816f7e3f5479a917eef5/README.md#quick-start-cpu).
 This will get you the dataset, the tokens, the small GPT-2 model (124M) released by OpenAI, and two executables for testing and training.

 - Clone this repository, cd into it, build and run the executables for testing and training.